Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 (SOUNDBITE OF SONG, "BORN TO RUN")

-SPRINGSTEEN: (Singing) In the day we sweat it out on the streets of a runaway American dream.
-At night we ride through the mansions of glory in suicide machines.
-Sprung from cages out on highway nine, chrome-wheeled, fuel-injected and stepping out over the line.
+SPRINGSTEEN: (Singing) In the day, we sweat it out on the streets of a runaway American dream.
+At night, we ride through the mansions of glory in suicide machines.
+Sprung from cages out on highway nine, chrome wheeled, fuel injected, and stepping out over the line.
 Oh, baby, this town rips the bones from your back.
 It's a death trap.
 It's a suicide rap.
-We've got to get out while we're young 'cause tramps like us, baby, we were born to run.
+We have to get out while we're young 'cause tramps like us, baby, we were born to run.

-GROSS: My interview with Bruce Springsteen was recorded in September of this year after the publication of his memoir, "Born To Run," and the release of a companion CD called "Chapter And Verse."
-Our interview was recorded at Springsteen's home recording studio.
-Our thanks to Carrie Goldstein (ph) and Marilyn Laverty for helping to make this happen, and to Eric Matheny, who helped us once we got there.
-Our interview was produced by Sam Briger with Therese Madden.
-It was recorded by our technical director and engineer, Audrey Bentham.
+GROSS: Bruce Springsteen's solo show, "Springsteen On Broadway," premieres next month.
+This is FRESH AIR.

-Tomorrow on FRESH AIR, we continue our holiday week series featuring some of our favorite interviews of the year with actress Gaby Hoffmann.
-She co-stars in the Amazon series "Transparent" and has had a recurring role on "Girls."
-And we'll hear from Kenya Barris, the creator of the ABC sitcom "Blackish."
-I hope you can join us.
+(SOUNDBITE OF THE BAMBOOS' "THE BAMBOOS THEME") Transcript provided by NPR, Copyright NPR.